Damione Lewis: Houston Texans

 Lewis signed with the Houston Texans on October 25, 2010.
 He was released on September 2, 2011.

 NFL statistics

 Coaching career

 After spending 2019 at FIU as the Panthers’ Assistant Athletic Director of Football/Player Development.
 In 2020 Lewis became a coach under Pete Carroll for the Seattle Seahawks.
+In March 2023, Lewis was hired as a defensive analyst for the Colorado Buffaloes.
+In 2024, Lewis was promoted to be the defensive line coach of the Buffaloes.